 Dissecting the Effect of Credit Supply on Trade: Evidence from Matched Credit-Export Data

 Paravisini, Daniel, Veronica Rappoport, Philipp Schnabl, and Daniel Wolfenzon.
 "Dissecting the Effect of Credit Supply on Trade: Evidence from Matched Credit-Export Data."
-Working paper, Columbia Business School, May 19, 2011.
+Review of Economic Studies 82, no. 1 (2015): 333-359.